 on person c->>c: wait until user changes password

 i.e. password-changed event a->>b: person sets a new password b->>c: send "password-changed" event c->>a: send password reset confirmation end c->>a: person exits campaign

 Transactional messages are typically intended for people regardless of their subscription preference—like shipping updates or purchase receipts.
 So, when you set up a “transactional” campaign, you may need to send messages to unsubscribed users, but make sure that you abide by the appropriate regulations (CAN-SPAM, GDPR, CASL) and don’t violate your audience’s subscription preferences.

 The transactional API has guard rails in place to make sure that you stay within FCC, CAN-SPAM, and other strict messaging regulations.
 It’s limited to a single message per API call, and only to email.
 Transactional messages don’t go through a campaign/journey workflow, so they take less processing power and tend to send faster than a campaign-based transactional message.

 A campaignA series of actions that you perform for each person who matches criteria.
-Campaigns typically send people a series of messages, but you can also use campaigns to send webhooks, update attributes, etc. lets you perform a complete workflow in response to an event—including multiple messages and other actions, like attributeA key-value pair that you associate with a person—like their name, the date they were created in your workspace, etc. Use attributes to target people and personalize messages. updates.
+Campaigns typically send people a series of messages, but you can also use campaigns to send webhooks, update attributes, etc. lets you perform a complete workflow in response to an event—including multiple messages and other actions, like attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. updates.
 You can also send non-email messages (push, SMS, in-app, etc).
 This makes a campaign more flexible than the transactional API, but it lacks the safety of the transactional API.

 If you use a campaign to send transactional messages using a campaign, you must make sure that you abide by appropriate regulations.